BT-Compile/JHA/README.md

 Hello, hope you are doing well today!
 This is my submission for the technical challenge presented to me from Innovative Refrigeration Systems.
 I was given four days to complete this assessment and it was a fun and challenging scenario to complete.
 This web application was written in C# in ASP.NET Core using CSS libraries Bootstrap and jQuery.
+Additionally, React.js was a considered option for improving the readability and compartmentalization of the front-end.
+I chose to not implement the frameworks as although I am familiar with React, I am not familiar with React without back-end JavaScript.

 <br />
 While I did enjoy working on the project there is a few edge cases and issues I came across that I could not get to with my short time frame.